benbieler/SenNetwork/README.md

    - An Angular SPA application with a RESTful webservice
    - Extended bootstrap layout
    - Login and Registration interface
-   - Features tested with PHPSpec
+   - Features tests suites with PHPSpec and Behat

 ### Current ToDo

-   - According to [First experiences with BDD](http://www.youtube.com/watch?v=TrlQ7oWsXnk) the test suites should be refactored _(in progress)_:
+   - ~~According to [First experiences with BDD](http://www.youtube.com/watch?v=TrlQ7oWsXnk) the test suites should be refactored:~~
-      - Create a project-wide suite with Behat, which is kernel and container aware
+      - ~~Create a project-wide suite with Behat, which is kernel and container aware~~
-      - Create an object-wide suite with PHPSPec to test the behavior of the services, controllers and maybe domain logic (if the domain logic is complex enough)
+      - ~~Create an object-wide suite with PHPSPec to test the behavior of the services, controllers and maybe domain logic (if the domain logic is complex enough)~~
    - Test registration controller action with PHPSpec
    - ~~Create registration route~~
    - Finish Angular registration code
+   - "Captcha" for the registration rest api
    - Implement "create admin account" command

 2) Install